thoughtspot/visual-embed-sdk/Contributing.md

 3. The clover bank demo [app](https://github.com/ts-blink/clover-bank).

 Once the changes are made and tests are written, raise a PR against the `main` branch of this repo.
 Please make sure to include the `JIRA` id in the commit message.
-Request members on the  TSE team to review your PR.
+Request members on the  ThoughtSpot Embedded team to review your PR.
 The sanity tests should run automatically.
 Once everything is complete, you should be able to merge the PR.